-Windrush Valley Preparatory School Oxfordshire – Year 5
+Windrush Valley Prep School Oxfordshire – Year 5

 Moving into Upper Key Stage Two is an exciting time as pupils and parents embark on a two year challenge to be ready socially and academically for secondary school.
 In the classroom it is important for children to become more independent and confident in tackling increasingly challenging work.
 In order to this successfully, the class are taught to work carefully and rigorously, utilising important learning skills such as planning, prediction, perseverance, independence, imagination, resilience, revision, collaboration and making links.
 Out of the classroom it is important for children to become more independent in organising and remembering their belongings and equipment.
 They are encouraged to know their own timetable, pack and carry their own bags, learn to accept the consequences of forgetting and enjoy the peace of mind of being able to remember.

-Developing literacy skills in Form 5, with the end goal of coping with the general demands of the year 7 curriculum, means that reading (which should by now be mostly effortless) must continue to be done widely and frequently at home.
+English – Developing literacy skills in Year 5, with the end goal of coping with the general demands of the Year 7 curriculum, means that reading (which should by now be mostly effortless) must continue to be done widely and frequently at home.
 In school, pupils will read a range of fiction, non-fiction and poetry texts of increasing complexity as they continue to develop their comprehension, language and grammar skills.
 These developing skills will be used in their independent writing and their speaking and listening skills will be tested by taking their English Speaking Board (ESB) exam in the first term.

-Form 5 history continues in chronological order and topics studied in Form 5 will be The British Empire, The Age of Invention and finally a comparative study where the class will contrast the UK with either India, Africa or the Caribbean in the context of the British Empire studied earlier in the year.
+History – Year 5 history continues in chronological order and topics studied in Year 5 will be The British Empire, The Age of Invention and finally a comparative study where the class will contrast the UK with either India, Africa or the Caribbean in the context of the British Empire studied earlier in the year.

-Pupils in Form 5 have numerous opportunities open to them.
+Pupils in Year 5 have numerous opportunities open to them.
 In music, when they pass Grade 1 on a woodwind or brass instrument they will be invited to join the school band.

 Act One (the autumn term) celebrates harvest at our Harvest Festival Assembly and inevitably December sees The Nativity Story performed in the local church.

 The Final Act is in early May at our May Dancing afternoon.
-As the name suggests, plenty of traditional country dancing is on offer as well as the band and choirs’ performances.
+As the name suggests, plenty of traditional country dancing is on offer as well as the band and choirs’.

-PE and sport take place on Tuesday and Wednesday afternoons.
-There is a wide range of sport on offer to Form 5 pupils through the year.
+PE and sport take place on Wednesday afternoons and Thursday mornings.
+There is a wide range of sport on offer to Year 5 pupils through the year.
 Typically these include football, tag-rugby, cross- country running, netball, hockey, rounders and athletics.
-Additionally pupils continue to have a weekly swimming lesson.
+Additionally, pupils continue to have a weekly swimming lesson.
 There are regular opportunities for children to be selected to compete against other schools in these sports.